Site location and ownership

 Despite being so close to the bustling city of Guayaquil and a long history of wood-cutting, the Cerro Blanco Reserve is one of the best remaining examples of biodiversity-rich seasonally dry forest in the Tumbesian region of south-west Ecuador and north-west Peru.

 A pronounced dry season and the porous limestone rocks in many parts of the reserve provide ideal conditions for long-rooted deciduous trees and shrubs to access the low water table.
 Ravines within the reserve provide moister conditions year round for evergreen trees and shrubs.
-The reserve supports numerous flowering plants, with over 500 vascular plant species recorded, including many endemic to the Tumbesian dry forest region and otherwise largely unprotected and vulnerable to forest loss.
+The reserve supports numerous flowering plants, with more than 500 vascular plant species recorded, including many endemic to the Tumbesian dry forest region and otherwise largely unprotected and vulnerable to forest loss.

 There are some 54 mammal species.
 Jaguar (Panthera onca) (classified as near threatened by the IUCN Red List of Threatened Species), a top predator, frequents the area and attests to the abundance of prey.
 Primates, including Mantled Howler Monkey (Alouatta palliata) and White-fronted Capuchin (Cebus albifrons) occur.
 Studies have also revealed 22 bat species.

-The WLT has been working with Fundación Pro-Bosque at Cerro Blanco since 2006 through the WLT reforestation programme, described below.
+The WLT has been working with Pro-Bosque at Cerro Blanco since 2006 through the WLT reforestation programme, described below.

 WLT reforestation programme